juliannojungle/juliannojungle/README.md

 A passionate developer who loves technology of any kind and strongly believes that open-source software and hardware leads to a better future.
 Knowledge is meant to be shared.

-Find more about me on [my Instagram profile](https://www.instagram.com/juliannojungle/) and check my pinned repositories below (you can find some amazing work in progress there...)!
+Find more about me on [Instagram](https://www.instagram.com/juliannojungle/), follow me on [Strava](https://www.strava.com/athletes/julianno) and check my pinned repositories below (you can find some amazing work in progress there...)!

 <!--
 **juliannojungle/juliannojungle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.